protsyukanton/rsschool-cv/cv.md

 * Telegram: @antonprotsyuk

 ## 👋 About me
 Hi everyone!
-My name is Anton and I love programming ❤️ I always try to learn something new and useful that might be useful at work.
+My name is Anton and I love programming ❤️
+I always try to learn something new and useful that might be useful at work.

+## 💪 Skills
+1. HTML
+1. CSS / SCSS / Sass
+1. JavaScript / jQuery (Basic)
+1. PHP (Basic)
+1. WordPress + Carbon Fields / ACF / Plugins
+1. GIT